 Go Abstract by Getting Close

 Get in close and fill up the frame.
-Try going macro.
+How about taking a macro shot?
 What does a subject look like from 1 inch away?
+Subjects don’t need to be immediately recognizable or even in focus!

 Go Abstract by Getting Far Away